Day 3 - Tropentag2024, People, Speeches, Tropentag 2024

 The workshop highlighted key agroforestry systems on their structural basis:

-• Agrisilviculture systems: Integrating crops into forests and communal land
+• Agrisilviculture systems: Integrating crops into forests and typically on communal land

 • Homegarden system: Integrating a high diversity of crops such as vegetables and productive perennials such as fruit trees on private land close to housing areas.